 Q31) What is error-first callback in Node JS?

-Ans: In order to check for proper working of the code, we need to verify error free execution.
+Ans: In order to check for the proper working of the code, we need to verify error-free execution.
 In this regard, error-first callbacks are used, that will send error first, followed by related data to the error.

 Ans: Cluster is a process to handle thread execution load while working with multi-core systems.